MarouaneMajidi/Intelligent-Assistant-for-Tire-Change/README.md

 ## 🧠 Models Used
 - **Object Detection**: YOLOv8 fine-tuned on tire-change-specific tools and components
-- **Action Recognition**: SlowFast network adapted for egocentric tire change action classification
+- **Action Recognition**: We are trying different models SlowFast , TSM , TimeDistributed EfficientNetB0
 - **Voice Assistant**: Whisper-based STT with a custom NLP pipeline for contextual understanding

 ---